dabeaz-course/practical-python/Notes/03_Program_organization/05_Main_module.md

     ...
 ```

-Statements inclosed inside the `if` statement become the *main* program.
+Statements enclosed inside the `if` statement become the *main* program.

 ### Main programs vs. library imports